komal3770/EmployeeManagement/README.md

 ## FUNCTIONALITY ACHIEVED

 ### Populate the database with dummy data for 20 employees divided between 2 departments
-- Employee & Department data from csv file
+- Employee & Department data from csv file(from resources folder) & Record status is updated in EmployeeData_Response.csv & DepartmentData_Response.csv
+- Class : com.employeemanagement.services.OperationalService
+- Methods : loadDepartmentData & loadEmployeeData

 ### Create new Employee and associate with department
+- Class : com.employeemanagement.services.EmployeeService
-- MethodName : com.employeemanagement.services.EmployeeService.saveEmployee
+- MethodName : saveEmployee

 ### Create new Department
+- Class : com.employeemanagement.services.DepartmentService
-- MethodName : com.employeemanagement.services.DepartmentService.saveDepartment
+- MethodName : saveDepartment

 ### Find all employees by department & above given age
+- Class : com.employeemanagement.services.OperationalService
-- MethodName : com.employeemanagement.services.OperationalService.findAllByDepartmentAndAge
+- MethodName : findAllByDepartmentAndAge

 ### Find all employees below a given age having CTC greater than 2Lakhs
+- Class : com.employeemanagement.services.OperationalService
-- MethodName : com.employeemanagement.services.OperationalService.findAllByDepartmentAndAgeAndCtcAndStatus
+- MethodName : findAllByDepartmentAndAgeAndCtcAndStatus

 ### Find all employees across all departments having status as ACTIVE and living in Mumbai city with a CTC range of 2 to 5
+- Class : com.employeemanagement.services.OperationalService
-- MethodName : com.employeemanagement.services.OperationalService.findAllByDepartmentsAndCityAndCtc
+- MethodName : findAllByDepartmentsAndCityAndCtc

+Test cases for above functionalities are present